List of Big Hero 6: The Series episodes: Season 2 (2019–20)

 Bob Schooley announced that unlike season one, season two would be split into two story arcs with the first one titled City of Monsters and the second one titled Fugitives.

 Season 3 (2020–21)

-Beginning with "Mayor for a Day", episodes now have a running time of 11 minutes instead of 22.
-However, to fit the half-hour timeslot, episodes are stitched together as segments of longer 22-minute episodes.
+Bob Schooley announced that season three would also be split into two story arcs with the first one titled Big Villain 6 and the second one titled Noodle Family.

 Shorts

 Baymax and

 A series of short-form episodes began airing on the Disney Channel YouTube channel on May 31, 2018, though they premiered in Europe months earlier.

 Baymax Dreams

 A three-episode short series called Baymax Dreams premiered on September 15, 2018 simultaneously on Disney Channel and YouTube.
 The episodes are computer-animated and made through Unity.
 A second order of episodes was announced, this time featuring a digital Fred interacting with Baymax.

 Big Chibi 6 The Shorts

-In early November of 2018, Disney Channel started airing Big Chibi 6 The Shorts, a series loosely based on the opening segment from the episode "Fan Friction".
+In early November 2018, Disney Channel started airing Big Chibi 6 The Shorts, a series loosely based on the opening segment from the episode "Fan Friction".
 This series depicts the cast of Big Hero 6 in comical "chibi-fied" situations.
 The chibi animation is used in the closing credits of season 2 and season 3 episodes.
 Following the release of the series, "chibi-fied" shorts based on other Disney Channel titles, such as Amphibia and Phineas and Ferb were released, known as Chibi Tiny Tales.
 This was followed by a full fledged monthly television series titled Chibiverse.